-Six months on from the unveiling of Nvidia’s high-end RTX graphics cards like the RTX 2080 and 2080 Ti, Nvidia has a few cards priced competitively enough to be called mid-range.
-But what are the differences between them?
+Six months after unveiling its high-end RTX 20 Series graphics cards, including the RTX 2080 and 2080 Ti, Nvidia launched new RTX 16 Series cards priced competitively enough to be called midrange.
+But what are the differences between these two families?
 Why are their naming conventions different?
 Is the price gap between them worth bridging?

-The GTX 1660 Ti is an intriguing new addition to Nvidia’s graphics card line up because it is built on the same Turing architecture as the RTX 2060, but in many ways it has much more in common with the last-generation GTX 1060 that it (sort of) takes its name from.
-Not only does it sport the GTX moniker, but it lacks the RT and Tensor cores for ray tracing and deep learning super sampling, which have been hallmarks of the RTX generation of GPUs.
+The GTX 1660 Ti is an intriguing addition to Nvidia’s graphics card lineup because it’s built on the same Turing architecture as the RTX 2060.
+In many ways, it has much more in common with the last-generation GTX 1060 that it (sort of) takes its name from.
+Not only does it sport the GTX moniker, but it lacks the RT and Tensor cores for ray tracing and deep learning super sampling, which are hallmarks of the current RTX 20 Series generation.

 |RTX 2060||GTX 1660 Ti||GTX 1060|